Best Colleges at Oxford – 2025

 • Letter of reference

-If you make it through to Oxford’s shortlist, you’ll be asked to interview with one or more faculty members in your major department as your final application step.
+If you make it to Oxford’s shortlist, you’ll be asked to interview with one or more faculty members in your major department as your final application step.
 Though testing systems in the UK are different, Oxford does accept SAT/ACT scores and AP exam results.

-When deciding which Oxford college is right for you, it’s a good idea to consider 1) Whether that college offers your major, 2) Acceptance rate (see below for the rate for each college), and 3) That college’s unique culture.
+When deciding which Oxford college is right for you, it’s a good idea to consider 1) whether that college offers your major, 2) acceptance rate (see below for the rate for each college), and 3) that college’s unique culture.

 Oxford Colleges—Top 15 Colleges Ranked